We can't sit beyond 3 Aug. – Speaker asks Ofori-Atta to read mid-year budget before 27 July

 “And, so, the last day we could get to convene and sit here could be only August 3, and we cannot go beyond that because even with the August 3, we would have been late to attending the Commonwealth Parliamentary Association [programme].”

-- We supported new taxes because it was in 2023 budget we approved - NPP MP
+- NDC wouldn’t kill businesses and later run to IMF – NDC man assures Ghanaians

-- BoG, Finance Ministry finalise modalities for zero-financing of 2023 budget – Governor
+- Occupy Finance Ministry ‘a fight for the soul of the country’ – Senyo Hosi declares

 - Read all related articles